-Bus Pirate [2] is a USB-attached device providing access to hardware interfaces like SPI, I2C, USART, and 1-Wire, as well as features like frequency measurement and direct pin access.
-The board aims to make it easy for users to familiarize themselves with unknown chips and modules; it also provides a range of programming interfaces to program microcontrollers and memory chips.
-The board communicates with the PC using an FTDI USB-serial adapter.
+Bus Pirate, a project by Ian Lesnet, is a USB-attached device providing access to hardware interfaces like SPI, I2C, USART, and 1-Wire, as well as frequency measurement and direct pin access.
+The board aims to make it easy for users to familiarize themselves with new chips and modules; it also provides a range of programming interfaces for flashing microcontroller firmwares and memories.
+It communicates with the PC using a FTDI USB-serial bridge.